Back to Our Subjects

 • AO2: Speaking – communicate and interact effectively in speech (25%).
 In this part of the exam students will do a short role play with the examiner and talk about a photo.
 They will also talk about two of the topics they have studied.

 • AO3: Reading – understand and respond to different types of written language (25%).The reading section will give the students passages to read and questions to answer.
 Some of these questions will be multiple-choice and some will need the students to write short answers in English and Spanish.
-Passages will be from Spanish/French sources such as emails, magazines and books.
+Passages will be from Spanish sources such as emails, magazines and books.
 Students will also need to translate sentences or a short passage from Spanish into English.

 • AO4: Writing – communicate in writing (25%).
 In the foundation paper students will write about a photo, write a short passage and write a longer passage on one of a choice of two topics.
 In the higher paper students will write longer passages about two topics from a choice of four.
 At both levels there is also a translation exercise, from English into Spanish.